sagetony/busdwallet/README.md

 Congratulations!
 You have set up a React app to send BUSD tokens to a user address on the BSC Testnet using Web3modal and Wagmi.
 Make sure you have enough testnet BNB and BUSD tokens in your wallet for testing.

-For more information and detailed usage, check out the documentation of the libraries used:

 - [@wagmi/core](https://github.com/Wagmiio/wagmi-core)
 - [react-web3modal](https://github.com/NoahZinsmeister/web3-react)